Zhang-Feiran/ERiSS/content/unit_1/chapter_1_1/social_scientific_inquiry.md

 1. What are social sciences?
 2. What questions do social scientists ask and seek to answer?
 3. How do social scientists approach their inquiries, possibly differently?
+4. Why may the approaches used in social scientific inquiries be different?

 ---